Education in LadakhOperation New HopeVillage education committeesTeachers trainingNew textbooksOther initiatives

 Teachers learnt new methods and made cheap teaching aids

-In the past, the government schools in Ladakh used Urdu medium for Ladakhi speaking children for all subjects up to 8th class, and then suddenly all subjects changed to English medium.
+In the past, the government schools in Ladakh used Urdu medium for Ladakhi speaking children for all subjects up to 8th class, and then all subjects changed to English medium.
 Most students ended up semi-literate in both Urdu and English, and virtually illiterate in Ladakhi.
 Because the all-important matriculation 10th class exam is in English, students could not express their knowledge in the exam.
 The results of this policy were evident in the 95% of Ladakhi students from the government schools who used to fail the exam every year and were thus deemed uneducated, and denied higher education.
-Under ONH, primary school classes now start with English; but the available textbooks were still full of alien images (like ships, elephants and mango trees...), making it difficult for small children to learn a new language.
+Under ONH, primary school classes started with English from 1994 onwards; but the available textbooks were still full of alien images (like ships, elephants and mango trees...), making it difficult for small children to learn a new language.
 Therefore ONH created new textbooks specifically designed for Ladakh.

-A team of local government school teachers, SECMOL staff and experts from other parts of India, developed materials including textbooks, storybooks, games and charts.
-Eleven textbooks and four supplementary bilingual Ladakhi/English storybooks have been produced, along with a set of pre-primary material and many posters.
-The textbooks are now the standard syllabus in government schools accross Leh District.
+A team of local government school teachers, SECMOL staff and experts from other parts of India developed materials including textbooks, storybooks, games and charts.
+Eleven textbooks and four supplementary bilingual Ladakhi/English storybooks were produced, as well as pre-primary material and posters.
+The 4th and 5th class science and social studies textbooks are still the standard syllabus in government schools accross Leh District.

-The books produced under ONH have simpler English than the previous textbooks, which came from Delhi, and were meant for children living in tropical India.
-Although mother-tongue subject textbooks are not yet a viable option for several political and cultural reasons, at least children shoulc learn the necessary foreign language through familiar images.
+The books produced under ONH have simpler English than the previous textbooks.
+Although mother-tongue subject textbooks are not yet a viable option for several political and cultural reasons, at least children should learn the necessary foreign language through familiar images.
 All these books depict Ladakhi children, culture and environment that students can identify with, and retain their confidence and interest.
 When children learn about unfamiliar places, it is in comparison to their existing knowledge.

 Textbooks designed by our team are specifically designed for Ladakhi children emphasize the fun aspects of learning...